 Not too surprisingly, cruising on the luxury ship

-Peace O’ Boona forever suited La Honey—Was it her
+Peace O’ Boona suited La Honey's responsibilities—

-to mock berry-cheeked bravery surviving fearful odds during Pickleball Fever, but rather a big berry-cheeked
+Was it her who nurtured wide after what most of the land would call seconds?
+And, certainly no pearly smile due to mock berry-cheeked bravery surviving fearful odds during Pickleball Fever, but rather a big berry-cheeked puffing behind the scenes forcing puckers because betting on

 D. A. Holon—

+- Broderick, Mark.
+(2026).
 Romancin’ the Dinks! (pp. 4-6).